jundalisay/sp/content/en/research/berkeley/motus/section-34.md

-34. The more recent thinkers consider motion and rest in bodies as two states of existence, in either of which every body would remain inert by its own nature, unless some external force urged it.
+34. The more recent thinkers consider motion and rest in bodies as 2 states of existence, in either of which every body would remain inert by its own nature, unless some external force urged it.

 From this, the cause of motion and rest is the same as the cause of the existence of bodies.